iann0036/AWSConsoleRecorder/README.md

 ![Screenshot](assets/screen1.png)

-:exclamation: **CAUTION:** This project is currently in alpha stages.
-Many components may not work as expected.
+:exclamation: **CAUTION:** This project is currently in beta stages.
+Some components may not work as expected.

 ## Installation